anonymouscoling2016/temporal-processing/README.md

 d) event-event: the TE3 platinum data for event-event relations and the relevant systems' output

-e) the original TE3 script for running the evaluation (directory TE3system_out/tools)
+- The folder tools: contains the original TE3 script for running the evaluation